turbot/steampipe-plugin-supabase/docs/index.md

 }
 ```

-### Credentials from Environment Variables

-The Supabase plugin will use the standard Supabase environment variables to obtain credentials **only if other argument (`access_token`) is not specified** in the connection:
+Alternatively, you can also use the standard Supabase environment variables to obtain credentials only if other argument (`access_token`) is not specified in the connection:

 ```sh
 export SUPABASE_ACCESS_TOKEN=sbp_bdd0xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx4f23